russmckendrick/blog/content/posts/2020-09-20_github-codespaces-and-terraform/index.md

 description: "Explore GitHub Codespaces with Terraform for online IDE experience.
 Easily set up a workspace for infrastructure as code projects using Terraform and Ansible."
 author: "Russ Mckendrick"
 date: 2020-09-20
+tags:
+  - "Github"
+  - "Terraform"
+  - "Infrastructure as Code"
 cover:
   image: "cover.png"
   relative: true
   alt: "Explore GitHub Codespaces with Terraform for online IDE experience.
 Easily set up a workspace for infrastructure as code projects using Terraform and Ansible."
 aliases:
   - "/github-codespaces-and-terraform-ff8b37c5e54a"
-tags:
- - Github
- - Terraform
- - Infrastructure as Code

 ---

 I got my invite for GitHub Codespaces the other day and I thought I would have a quick play with it as having an an online IDE sounds like it could come in handy.